Loving Our Neighbor

 Habitat for Humanity Seattle-King County is a Christian organization that builds homes in partnership with families, giving them a hand up, not a hand-out.
 This practice honors their God-given dignity and encourages families to work hard towards a shared goal of creating a safe and secure home in which their children can grow and thrive.
-Contact: Ken
+Contact: Ryan

 Samaritan Center of Puget Sound

 Samaritan Center of Puget Sound provides counseling, education, consultation, mediation, and other services for individuals, families, congregations, and organizations, including therapy and other service for the poor.
 Contact: Peter

 The Language Institute at UPC has provided English instruction to refugees, immigrants, and other internationals in the greater Seattle area for thirty years offering both integrated skills classes

 (reading, writing, speaking, and listening) and conversational English opportunities.
 Contact: Valerie

 Street Youth Ministries

 SYM is a nonprofit, faith-based organization serving homeless youth and youth in crisis, ages 13–26 by meeting the immediate basic needs of food, clothing, and shelter along with drop-in services, advocacy, mentoring, and activities.
 Contact: Judy

 New Horizons Ministries